I Want to...

 Remember to write down the reasons for your appeal in detail.
 The Ontario Land Tribunal will hold a public hearing at which you will have an opportunity to present your case.
 Please visit the Ontario Land Tribunal website for more information about this process.

 Economic and Development Services staff are located inside City Hall.
-To meet with staff inside City Hall, you must first check in at Customer Service, located on your left after you enter through the building’s front doors.
+To meet with staff inside City Hall, you must first make an appointment.
+When you arrive for your appointment, check in at Customer Service, located on your left after you enter through the building’s front doors.

 Planning Department